Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 where $u(x,t)$ and $v(x,t)$ are the densities of cancer stem cells and non-stem cancer cells at the location $x$ and time $t$.
 Here, $p(x,t) = u(x,t)+v(x,t)$ is the total tumour density, and $\gamma$ and $\rho$ are the number of cell cycles times per unit time of cancer stem cells and non-stem cancer cells, respectively.
 The parameter $\delta$ describes the fraction of cancer stem cell divisions, and $\alpha$ is the tumour cell death rate. $D_{u}$ and $D_{v}$ are the usual diffusion coefficients of cancer stem cells and non-stem cancer cells, respectively.
 The kernel function $\psi (x,y,p)$ describes the rate of progeny contribution to the location $x$ from a cell at location $y$, per ``cell cycle time'' and satisfies the normality condition

 Gene silencing and RNA interference are exciting fields of study that have promising implications in health and industry \cite{yang2007}.
 For instance, a synthetic RNA molecule is designed to selectively target and mute the production of one particular gene in small interfering RNA technology.
 When it enters cells, it attaches itself to the target mRNA, causing it to be degraded and stopping the creation of new proteins.
-There are some more key technologies and models associated with gene silencing and RNA interference: short hairpin RNA \cite{lambeth2013}, micro RNA \cite{macfarlane2010}, CRISPR/Cas9 technology \cite{redman2016}, Antisense Oligonucleotides \cite{rinaldi2018}, Dicer Knockout models \cite{guo2020}, etc. It is essential to model genetic switches and genetic networks in order to comprehend the complex regulatory processes that exist within cells.
-The dynamics of genetic switches and networks have been simulated and examined using a variety of computational and mathematical models.
+There are some more key technologies and models associated with gene silencing and RNA interference: short hairpin RNA \cite{lambeth2013}, micro RNA \cite{macfarlane2010}, CRISPR/Cas9 technology \cite{redman2016}, Antisense Oligonucleotides \cite{rinaldi2018}, Dicer Knockout models \cite{guo2020}, etc. It is essential to model genetic switches and networks to comprehend the complex regulatory processes within cells \cite{shomar2020}.
+The dynamics of genetic switches and networks have been simulated and examined using various computational and mathematical models.
 Some common approaches are Boolean networks, ordinary differential equations, stochastic models, agent-based models, and machine learning approaches.
-Furthermore, nonlocal models are important in various areas beyond DNA, RNA, and protein modelling.
+Furthermore, nonlocal models are important beyond DNA, RNA, and protein modelling.
 The use of microarray technology for placing the full human genome on chips is one such application.